An affordable iPad Mini 4 alternative with LTE

 The small tablet isn't completely dead, at least not yet.
 The Asus ZenPad Z8s is an excellent little tablet that's, unfortunately, a Verizon exclusive, meaning it's not officially available in the UK or Australia, which sucks because anyone shopping for a small tablet with LTE doesn't have a great variety of choices to begin with.

-To be fair, many people looking for a device like that have already bitten the bullet and migrated to a big-screen phablet like the Samsung Galaxy Note 8.
+To be fair, many people looking for a device like that have already bitten the bullet and migrated to a big-screen phablet like the Samsung Galaxy Note 8 ($929.99 at Amazon.com).

 The 8-inch tablet costs $249 off contract or $149 with a two-year contract, making it $10.41 a month for 24 months.
 LTE service is sold separately and cost depends on your plan.
 If it ever finds a carrier in other territories, that off-contract price would be roughly £190 or AU$320.